jpagtama/react-event-viewer-calendar/README.md

     {date: new Date('2050/7/21'), events: ['Concert'] },
 ]

+// Will display the month for the earliest event
 <Calendar events={events} />

+// <Calendar month={4} year={2030} /> Displays the desired month/year
-// Will display the month for the earliest event
+// <Calendar clickHandler={customHandler} /> Allows developers to extract the events and date for the clicked day tile.

 ```